 1. Amazon.com (NASDAQ: AMZN)

-With a market cap of nearly $1.6 trillion, Amazon.com is one of the largest companies in the world.
-The e-commerce giant has become a household name in the United States by providing a simple yet intuitive e-commerce website that features hard-to-beat deals and industry-leading shipping times.
+With a market cap of more than $1.84 trillion, Amazon.com is one of the largest companies in the world.
+The online retail giant has become a household name in the United States by providing a simple yet intuitive e-commerce website that features hard-to-beat deals and industry-leading shipping times.

 From an investor’s perspective, Amazon.com is a company that’s known for generating strong revenue growth and complete dominance in the e-commerce space.
-In fact, according to Statista, in 2021, Amazon.com’s market share of the United States e-commerce market is expected to be a whopping 50%, with its share of the U.S. retail market as a whole coming in at around 32%.
+In fact, according to Statista, in 2021, the company’s market share of the United States online shopping market is expected to be a whopping 50%, with its share of the U.S. retail market as a whole coming in at around 32%.

-That’s right, Amazon.com controls more than half of the e-commerce market in the largest economy in the world, offering both consumer staples and consumer discretionary products.
+That’s right, Amazon.com controls more than half of the e-retail market in the largest economy in the world, offering both consumer staples and consumer discretionary products.
 That’s an incredible statement to make.

 Moreover, while the COVID-19 pandemic proved to be a major hindrance to revenue and net income growth among many publicly traded companies, Amazon.com didn’t skip a beat.
-Prior to and throughout the pandemic, the company has consistently generated strong net income and revenue growth.
+Prior to and throughout the global health crisis, the company has consistently generated strong net income and revenue growth.

 The reason is simple.

-Prior to the COVID-19 pandemic, experts were already noticing a pretty strong shift toward online shopping and away from the brick-and-mortar experience, but the COVID-19 pandemic has sped up this trend.
+Prior to the pandemic, experts were already noticing a pretty strong shift toward online shopping and away from the brick-and-mortar experience, but the coronavirus has sped up this trend.

-Prior to the pandemic, there were quite a few consumers who simply wouldn’t give online shopping a chance.
+Before the crisis, there were quite a few consumers who simply wouldn’t give online shopping a chance.
 They liked to see and feel the products they were purchasing before they pulled out their wallets.
 Many of the consumers who were married to the traditional shopping experience are older and also happen to be at the highest risk for severe COVID-19 symptoms.

-The pandemic led many of these consumers to shop online and, with Amazon.com being the leader in the space, the company became a clear beneficiary of the trend.
+The virus and fear of its ability to spread led many of these consumers to shop online and, with Amazon.com being the leader in the space, the company became a clear beneficiary of the trend.
 As a result, the stock has seen tremendous gains.

 While the COVID-19 pandemic isn’t going to last forever, the exposure to online shopping that the virus led to will likely have long-lasting positive effects on Amazon.com and others in the e-commerce industry.

 With a strong history of leadership in its space, best-in-class infrastructure, and a history of dramatic net income and revenue growth, Amazon.com is already a stock that’s hard to ignore.
-Add in the fact that the company has proven resilient in times of pandemic and economic hardship, and the stock is clearly one of the best plays on the stock market today.
+Add in the fact that the company has proven resilient during the coronavirus and resulting economic hardship, and the stock is clearly one of the best plays on the stock market today.

 2. McDonald’s (NYSE: MCD)